Bottelet/DaybydayCRM/readme.md

 ## Features overview
 - Tasks management
 - Leads management
+- Simple invoice management
 - Easy & simple time management for each task
 - Role management (Create and update your own roles)
-- Roles & global settings
+- Easy configurable settings
 - Client overview (Keep easy track of open tasks for each client etc)
 - Upload documents to each clients (easy track of contracts and more)
 - Fast overview over your own open tasks, leads etc